T. P. Rajeevan

 Thachom Poyil Rajeevan (28 June 1959 – 2 November 2022) was an Indian novelist and poet originally from Palery who wrote in Malayalam and English languages.

 Works

 In Malayalam, Rajeevan published two novels (Paleri Manikyam: Oru Pathirakolapathakathinte Katha, and KTN Kottoor: Ezhuthum Jeevithavum); six poetry collections (Vathil, Rashtratamtram, Korithachanal, Vayalkkarayil Ippolillatha, Pranayasatakam, and Dheergakalam); a travelogue (Purappettu Poya Vakku); and an essay collection (Athe Akasam Athe Bhoomi.

 Both of his novels in Malayalam were made into films.

 Rajeevan wrote Paleri Manikyam first in English when residing in Iowa, United States, in 2009.
 He translated it into Malayalam after coming back to Kerala.
 However, the English version, titled Undying Echoes of Silence, only appeared in August 2013.

-Rajeevan was awarded the Kerala Sahitya Akademi Award for his novel KTN Kottor: Ezhuthum Jeevithavum, in 2014.

 In English, he published Undying Echoes of Silence and two poetry collections (Kannaki and He Who Was Gone Thus).

 Rajeevan also edited an anthology of poems (Third Word: Post Socialist Poetry) with Croatian poet, Lana Derkac.